Kayak Speed Chart: Average Speeds by Type & Distance | 2026

 Fishing kayaks sacrifice speed for stability and storage capacity, typically achieving only 2-2.5 mph average speeds.
 Their wide beams (30-36 inches) and heavy construction create substantial drag, while additional fishing gear further reduces performance.

 Most anglers accept these speed limitations because reaching fishing spots quickly matters less than stability for casting and landing fish.
 The design philosophy emphasizes platform stability over hull efficiency, resulting in boats that excel at their intended purpose despite slower speeds.
+For a detailed look at fishing kayak options that balance these factors, see our guide to the best fishing kayaks available this year.

 Some pedal-driven fishing kayaks can achieve slightly higher speeds (3-3.5 mph) by freeing the angler's hands for fishing while maintaining propulsion.
 This innovation represents one way manufacturers address the speed-stability trade-off.